Call for Papers

 Presentation of Paper

-To submit a paper, send an abstract of maximum 3,000 characters (free style) as well as a brief summary of the nature of your work and level of expertise between 11 February and 8 June 2014 (extended deadline!) to our:
+To submit a paper, an abstract of maximum 3,000 characters (free style) as well as a brief summary of the nature of your work and level of expertise have to submitted until 11 May 2015 to our online abstract submission platform.

-After a thorough reviewing process by the International Advisory Committee authors will be notified of the acceptance of their papers by 20 July 2014.
+After a thorough reviewing process by the International Advisory Committee authors will be notified of the acceptance of their papers.

 As the conference language is English, all abstracts have to be written in English.